 Additionally, money orders are typically limited in size to $1,000 or less.
 However, they do make for a decent payment option if we want to ensure the payment is not slowed by check processing or to avoid carrying a lot of cash to make a major purchase (such as buying a used car or buying something off of Craigslist or eBay).

 Contactless Purchase Methods

 Contactless purchasing is still technically either using your credit or debit card to make a payment, but it aims to make the process easier.
-It certainly comes with some risk, such as creating access to money you don’t need to spend and perhaps there may be future security concerns.
+It certainly comes with some risks, such as creating access to money you don’t need to spend, and perhaps there may be future security concerns.

 Wire transfers are expensive, easily costing twenty-five to fifty dollars to send (let alone the fee to “receive” the transfer) each time.
-If you find yourself needing to wire money perhaps a better alternative would be a prepaid card?.
-An individual in country ABC can open a prepaid card such as this and send a second card to the family member, friend, or associate in country XYZ.
+If you find yourself needing to wire money perhaps a better alternative would be a prepaid card.
+An individual in country ABC can open a prepaid card and send a second card for the same account to a family member, friend, or associate in country XYZ.
 The individual in country XYZ can then use the card anywhere MasterCard is accepted.

 Electronic Funds Transfer (EFT)

 For our purposes, the final method of payment to discuss goes by several common and not-so-common names: online payment, EFT, Automated Clearing House (ACH), direct transfer, direct debit, account-to-account transfer, inter-institutional transfer, and more.
 Basically, an EFT is how I refer to payments made over the Internet that go from the bank or credit union directly to a merchant.

 While this sounds like the same thing as bill pay, an EFT transaction is initiated by the merchant, not by us or our financial institution.
 Usually, we set up the payment at the merchant’s website by providing them with our checking account number and our financial institution’s nine-digit routing number.